 Ran Lab Sanam Keela is located on the outskirts of town so it may be too far to walk.
 You might want to take a tuk-tuk, taxi, or Uber.
 We took Uber and it cost us just a little over THB 56 each way from Chiang Rai Hotel.

-Expect to Pay: THB 200 per order of pla tabtim tod kratiem
+Estimated to Spend: THB 200 per order of pla tabtim tod kratiem

 3. Lu Lam Restaurant

 Like Ran Lab Sanam Keela, Lu Lam is another of Chiang Rai’s most popular local restaurants.
 It’s situated by the Kok River giving you pleasant views of the water.
 Lu Lam specializes in Northern Thai cuisine so it’s a great place to try staples like larb (minced pork), sai oua (Northern Thai sausage), and this nam prik ong (chili-based dip).
 We had nam prik ong (red chili) and nam prik noom (green chili) several times on this trip and the version at Lu Lam was excellent.
 For the most daring, I read on migrationology.com that Lu Lam is a good place to try lou, or raw pig’s blood soup.
 Yes, RAW pig’s blood soup.